elemental/elemental-web/source/documentation/convex.rst

 .. cpp:function:: int SVT( Matrix<F>& A, Base<F> tau )
 .. cpp:function:: int SVT( DistMatrix<F>& A, Base<F> tau )

-   Uses a thresholded cross-product SVD.
+   Runs the default SVT algorithm.
+In the sequential case, this is currently `svt::Normal`, and, in the parallel case, it is `svt::Cross`.

-.. cpp:function:: int SVT( Matrix<F>& A, Base<F> tau, int numSteps )
+.. cpp:function:: int SVT( Matrix<F>& A, Base<F> tau, int relaxedRank )
-.. cpp:function:: int SVT( DistMatrix<F>& A, Base<F> tau, int numSteps )
+.. cpp:function:: int SVT( DistMatrix<F>& A, Base<F> tau, int relaxedRank )

-   Same as above, but run the thresholded cross-product SVD on the :math:`R` from the partial :math:`QR` decomposition produced from `numSteps` iterations of (Businger/Golub) column-pivoted QR.
+   Runs a faster (for small ranks), but less accurate, algorithm given an upper bound on the rank of the soft-thresholded matrix.
+   The current implementation preprocesses via `relaxedRank` steps of (Businger-Golub) column-pivoted QR via the routine `svt::PivotedQR`.

 .. cpp:function:: int SVT( Matrix<F,U,STAR>& A, Base<F> tau )

-   TSQR-based SVT algorithm.
+   Runs an SVT algorithm designed for tall-skinny matrices.
+   The current implementation is based on TSQR factorization and is `svt::TSQR`.

+namespace svt
+^^^^^^^^^^^^^

+.. cpp:function:: int svt::Normal( Matrix<F>& A, Base<F> tau )
+.. cpp:function:: int svt::Normal( DistMatrix<F>& A, Base<F> tau )

+   Runs a standard SVD, soft-thresholds the singular values, and then reforms the matrix.

+.. cpp:function:: int svt::Cross( Matrix<F>& A, Base<F> tau )
+.. cpp:function:: int svt::Cross( DistMatrix<F>& A, Base<F> tau )

+   Forms the normal matrix, computes its Hermitian EVD, soft-thresholds the eigenvalues, and then reforms the matrix.
+Note that Elemental's parallel Hermitian EVD is much faster than its parallel SVD; this is typically worth the loss of accuracy in the computed small (truncated) singular values and is therefore the default choice for parallel SVT.

+.. cpp:function:: int svt::PivotedQR( Matrix<F>& A, Base<F> tau, int numStepsQR )
+.. cpp:function:: int svt::PivotedQR( DistMatrix<F>& A, Base<F> tau, int numStepsQR )

+   Computes an approximate SVT by first approximating A as the rank-`numSteps` approximation produced by `numSteps` iterations of column-pivoted QR.

+.. cpp:function:: int svt::TSQR( Matrix<F>& A, Base<F> tau )
+.. cpp:function:: int svt::TSQR( DistMatrix<F>& A, Base<F> tau )

+   Since the majority of the work in a tall-skinny SVT will be in the initial QR factorization, this algorithm runs a TSQR factorization and then computes the SVT of the small R factor using a single process.

 Soft-thresholding
 -----------------